alan-turing-institute/data-safe-haven/docs/_dev_and_admin/supplier_and_software_policy.md

+---
+layout: page
-# Suppliers and Software Policy
+title: Suppliers and Software Policy
+---

 What Software is available in the Data Safe Haven Virtual Machines?
 (DSVM) The DSVM’s currently run the below operating system: